breser/git2consul/readme.md

 ###### No Daemon Mode

 If there are no webhooks or polling watchers configured, git2consul will terminate as soon as all tracked repos and branches have been synced with Consul.
-If you would like to force git2consul not to attach any webhooks or polling watchers, you can either pass the command-line switch `-n` or include the field `no_daemon: true` at the top level of your config JSON.
+If you would like to force git2consul not to attach any webhooks or polling watchers, you can either pass the command-line switch `-n` or include the field `"no_daemon": true` at the top level of your config JSON.

+###### Halt-on-change Mode

+If you would like git2consul to shutdown every time its configuration changes, you can enable halt-on-change mode wit the command-line switch `-h` or inclusion of the field `"halt_on_change": true` at the top level of your config JSON.
+If this mode is enabled, git2consul will wait for changes in the config (which is itself stored in Consul) and gracefully halt when a change is detected.
+It is expected that your git2consul process is configured to run as a service, so restarting git2consul is the responsibility of your service manager.

 ##### How it works